Abby FieldsBranded Content Specialist

 Once you’ve analyzed your data, it’s time to optimize your strategies and business operations based on your findings.

-For example, if you notice that majority of your customers are in the same age group, you can use audience targeting features in your ads to ensure that your promotions reach more people in this age group to boost your sales.
+For example, if you notice that the majority of your customers are in the same age group, you can use audience targeting features in your ads to ensure that your promotions reach more people in this age group to boost your sales.

 Suppose you determine that a majority of your web traffic comes from Google.
 In that case, you can implement a search engine optimization (SEO) strategy to increase your rankings to improve your online visibility.